nanoc/nanoc.app/content/docs/tutorial.md

 Recompile the site by issuing <kbd>nanoc</kbd>.
 Notice that nanoc creates a file <span class="filename">output/about/index.html</span>.
 Open <span class="uri">http://localhost:3000/about/</span> in your browser, and admire your brand new about page.
 Shiny!

-NOTE: If you do not like having a metadata section at the top of every page (perhaps because it breaks syntax highlighting), you can put the metadata in a YAML file with the same name as the page itself.
+TIP: If you do not like having a metadata section at the top of every page (perhaps because it breaks syntax highlighting), you can put the metadata in a YAML file with the same name as the page itself.
 For example, the <span class="filename">content/about.html</span> page could have its metadata stored in <span class="filename">content/about.yaml</span> instead.

 Customize the layout
 --------------------